 LinkedIn frontend hiring values strong React and TypeScript skills, web performance expertise, and accessibility engineering.
 Experience with A/B testing frameworks for UI experiments, design system contribution, and internationalization (LinkedIn operates globally) differentiates candidates.
 Show experience building for professional or enterprise contexts — not just consumer apps.

-These are the most frequent reasons Frontend Developer resumes fail to pass LinkedIn's ATS or get filtered during recruiter review.
+These are the most frequent reasons Frontend Developer resumes fail LinkedIn's ATS or get filtered during recruiter review.

 Not linking to portfolio, GitHub, or live projects — frontend devs must show, not tell